 - Knowledgeable, experienced and supportive academic staff

-You will increase your ability to creatively and systematically apply knowledge from multiple data sources and develop your capability to communicate ideas clearly in order to influence a wide variety of specialist and nonspecialist audiences.
+You will increase your ability to creatively and systematically apply knowledge from multiple data sources and develop your capability to communicate ideas, tactics and strategies in order to influence a wide variety of stakeholder audiences.

 You will engage with a wide range of academic literature, the latest business case materials and live business cases, reflecting on your managerial experiences before applying theories and ideas to your own working environment.
 Our highly interactive, small-group seminar sessions encourage you to explore and build upon the diversity of working backgrounds for the benefit of the whole group.